 - Guest SafetyBotswana is a very safe country to travel in, should you have any concerns please contact your Travel Consultant.

 - Flying to BotswanaFrequent flights link Johannesburg to Gaborone, Maun and Kasane - the gateways to the national parks and wildlife areas.

 - CurrencyThe currency is Pula (P); US Dollars are widely accepted

-- WildlifeThe large concentration of wildlife in Botswana includes many different antelope species, elephants, buffaloes, predators like lion, cheetah, leopard, wild dog, brown and spotted hyena and over 1 075 species of birds.
-Six rhino were recently donated to Botswana through the &Beyond Rhinos Without Borders project.
+- WildlifeThe large concentration of wildlife in Botswana includes many different antelope species, elephants, buffaloes, predators like lion, cheetah, leopard, African wild dog, brown and spotted hyena and over 1 075 species of birds.

 Home to vast herds of elephant.
 Enjoy leisurely river cruises and game drives among the towering baobabs seeking out leopard and wild dog.

 Explore the Okavango Delta by mokoro, on foot or on game drive.
 Its sparkling channels and flourishing wilderness teem with game.

 Once the floor of great lake Makgadigkadi, these endless white pans and open spaces host flamingoes, zebra migrations and dazzling night skies.